awsautomation/dev-picluster/README.md

 # Automatic Container failover to other hosts

 This feature will automatically migrate a container to another host after three failed heartbeat attempts.
 It is recommended to use a Git repository for your Dockerfile's to easily build and move containers across nodes.
-For applications require data persistence using Docker volumes, it is best to use a distributed filesystem like GlusterFS or NFS so the container will have access to its data on any host.
+For applications require data persistence using Docker volumes, it is best to use a distributed filesytem like GlusterFS or NFS so the container will have access to it's data on any host.

 ### Overview of the process.

 When container_host_constraints is enabled in config.json, each failed heartbeat attempt to a container is logged.
 When three failed heartbeat attempts occur, the following action is taken:

 * A new host is chosen randomly from the container map that you designated in container_host_constraints.
-* The container is deleted on its current host.
+* The container is deleted on it's current host.
 * The configuration file is updated with the new host layout.
 * The container image is built and run on the new host.